stellar-deprecated/docs/docs/Destination-Tags.md

 Stellar Destination Tags
 ========================
 Destination tags are identifiers that can be attached to a transaction.
-This is useful for those (such as exchanges and merchants) that want to accept payments to a single account and identify what the payment is for.
+This is useful for those (such as gateways and merchants) that want to accept payments to a single account and identify what the payment is for.

 This guide describes the use cases for destination tags as well as the process of using them.